EdSancha/edsancha.github.io/my-reading-list/index.markdown

 # My Reading List

-This is a collection of software engineering, leadership books that I have read and would recommend to others.
+This is a living collection of software engineering, leadership books that I have read and would recommend to others.
 I'll add some fiction ones from time to time, although I have really limited time lately for reading and I try to focus on professional development at the moment.

 ## Currently Reading